chisophugis/lbd/source/funccall.rst

 Handle $gp register in PIC addressing mode
 -------------------------------------------

-In `section Global variable`_, we mentioned there are two addressing mode, one is static address mode, the other is PIC (position-independent code).
+In `section Global variable`_, we mentioned two addressing mode, the static address mode and PIC (position-independent code) mode.
 We also mentioned, one example of PIC mode is used in share library.
-Share library usually can be loaded in different memory address decided on run time.
+Share library usually can be loaded in different memory address decided at run time.
-The static mode (absolute address mode) is usually designed to load in specific memory address decided on compile time.
+The static mode (absolute address mode) is usually designed to load in specific memory address decided at compile time.
-Since share library can be loaded in different memory address, the global variable address cannot be decided in compile time.
+Since share library can be loaded in different memory address, the global variable address cannot be decided at compile time.
-Even though, we can decide the distance between global variable address and shared library function if they will be loaded to the contiguous memory space together.
+But, we can caculate the distance between the global variable address and shared library function if they will be loaded to the contiguous memory space together.

-Let's run 7/5/Cpu0 with ch7_2.cpp to get the following result and we put the comment in it for explanation.
+Let's run 7/5/Cpu0 with ch7_2.cpp to get the following result of we putting the comment in it for explanation.

 .. code-block:: bash